 Requirement Questions to ask Dive supervisors responsibilities include actions to ensure safety as far as is reasonably practicable.
 What are the specific safety responsibilities allocated to dive supervisors?
 What to look for Dive supervisor responsibilities: Select the appropriate dive site, in consultation with the master.
 Conduct a pre-dive safety briefing of divers.
 Maintain a visual lookout at all times whilst divers are in the water.
-Contact Point Lonsdale Light when diving operations are planned for dive sites within the prohibited anchoring areas (ie Port Phillip Heads, South Channel, West Channel, or within the Port Limit outside Port Phillip Heads limits of which are outlined on chart AUS 158).
-Maintain a proper passenger manifest (see Appendix C of DIVA Code of Practice) that includes certification and competency of divers.
-Confirm head count before, regularly during and immediately following the activity, including departure to and from the dive site Information DIVA code of practice: p.
-19
+Contact Coast Radio Melbourne (Point Lonsdale) when diving operations are planned for dive sites within the prohibited anchoring areas (ie Port Phillip Heads, South Channel, West Channel, or within the Port Limit outside Port Phillip Heads - limits of which are outlined on chart number AUS 158.
+Maintain a proper passenger manifest that includes certification and competency of divers.
+Confirm head count before, regularly during and immediately following the activity, including departure to and from the dive site Information QLD code of practice: p.
+15